-- Take Time to Create New Traditions: Instead of spending the holidays mourning the loss of holiday traditions with a deceased loved one, take the opportunity to birth new traditions and rituals or a hybrid of old and new.
+- Take Time to Create New Traditions: Instead of mourning the loss of holiday traditions with a deceased loved one, take this opportunity to birth new traditions or a hybrid of old and new.
 Discuss new activities with your friends and family and enlist their help in deciding which you want to include this year.
-And remember that starting new traditions does not mean you have forgotten your loved one.
+Starting new traditions does not mean you have forgotten your loved one.

 - Be Kind to Yourself: Cut yourself some slack.
 It’s OK to feel angry or sad that you’re spending the holidays without your loved one.
 Don’t put on a facade – share your feelings with people who love and support you.
 It is healthy and will help you heal.